 MMV Issues CCUS Operators must Contend with:

-- Confirming that the injected CO2 is staying within the target formation.
+- Confirming the injected CO2 is staying within the target formation.

-- Confirming the caprock integrity such that no gas escapes.
+- Confirming caprock integrity such that no CO2 escapes.

-- Ensuring that the injection does not induce seismicity that is felt at the surface potentially doing damage to nearby infrastructure.
+- Ensuring the injection does not induce seismicity that could potentially damage nearby infrastructure.

-Conventional reflection seismic is usually shot over the candidate project area to locate faults and assess structural integrity of the injection site.
-But this is a static image that falls short of addressing the dynamic issues listed above.
+Conventional reflection seismic data is usually acquired over the candidate project area to locate faults and assess the structural integrity of the injection site.
+However, this is a static image that fails to address the dynamic issues associated with an active CO2 injection.

-Microseismic monitoring before and during injection is the proven technology for:
+Microseismic CO2SeQure monitoring before, during, and after injection is a proven technology for:

 - Assessing the seismic hazard in the project area

-- Mapping faults through the reservoir some of which may not have been detected by the reflection seismic
+- Mapping faults through the reservoir including those that may not have been imaged by reflection seismic

-- Detecting movement of faults and fractures that could destroy caprock integrity
+- Detecting movement of faults and fractures that could compromise caprock integrity

-- Detecting small precursor seismic events to any larger induced seismicity
+- Detecting small precursor seismic events that can predict larger magnitude induced seismicity

-- Tracking the CO2 plume as it grows throughout the injection process
+- Tracking the CO2 plume as it grows during the injection process

-To learn more about CCS Monitoring, please contact MicroSeismic.
+To learn more about CO2SeQure CCUS Monitoring, please contact MicroSeismic.